eodafoo/unit-3-data-structures/README.md

 ### [Queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type))
 <img src="./assets/queue.png" height="200px"><br>
-A data strucure that serves as a collection of elements that preserves the order at which the elements are inserted.
+A data structure that serves as a collection of elements that preserves the order at which the elements are inserted.
 The principle operations are enqueue, which adds an element to the collection, and dequeue, which removes the element that was added the earliest.
 This data structure follows the "First In, First Out" principle (FIFO), where elements that are enqueued (added) into the queue first, are dequeue (removed) first.

 Think of a line for a roller coaster - the people that enter the line first, are the ones that get on the ride first.